 - Have you represented to others that you are married?

 Below are brief explanations of each of these points.
-To talk more about these “tests” with a family law attorney, schedule a consultation with an attorney from the Law Office of Julie Johnson.
+To talk more about these “tests” with a family law attorney, schedule a consultation with an attorney from The Texas Divorce Lawyer.

 Common Law Marriage in Dallas, Test #1: Agreement to Be Married